Last week in reading in my fourth and fifth grade class, we started to focus on the very important foundational skill of making inferences.

 3. Inference Riddles

-Next, we moved on to inference riddles, which is where I gave the kids several clues and then had them infer what was happening.
+Next, we moved on to inference riddles, where I gave the kids several clues and had them infer what was happening.

 For example… There is a partly eaten cake covered with foil on the counter.
 A helium balloon is losing air and drifting near the ground.
 There is wrapping paper in the trash… The kids inferred that someone had recently had a birthday!
 Bingo!!!